synw/fwr/README.md

 ## Usage

-Grab the binary (or compile with Go) and put it in the path
+Grab the [Linux binary](https://github.com/synw/fwr/releases/download/0.1.0/fwr) or compile with Go, and and put the executable in the path

 Add this to `web/index.html` in your project: